bennoloeffler/v-pipe/Readme.md

 ## Realease

-### Features

-TODO: 20XX-XX-XX `1.3.0-RELEASE-operative-Grobplanung`

-TODO: 20XX-XX-XX `1.2.0-Data-Input-Adapters`
-- plugins with several examples

-TODO: 20XX-XX-XX `1.5.0-Überlast-Monats-glätten`
-- monthly view (in addition to weekly) (every week is an average of the last)

-### BUGS TO FIX / Urgent Features
+### Planned Features

+- settings file für user: aktuelles Verzeichnis, details, offene Fenster, Window-Size, Splitter, ...
+- Finanz-Zahlen und damit Durchsatz-Kennzahlen
+- Daten-Bereinigungs-Modus in GUI
+- Monats-weise Darstellung auch in GUI
 - adapter elegantly import project data
 - backlog of department for X weeks (in order to simulate "additional work")
 - copy from project (in three tabs (template, new, copy))
+- monthly view (in addition to weekly) (every week is an average of the last)

+### BUGS to fix
+- start on macos directly in from dropbox (on Caros mac)

+### Release History

+2022-02-27 `1.5.0-average-load`
+- show load average (5 weeks moving average) by pressing 'a'
+- created starter for dropbox

 2022-02-13 `1.4.4-delivery-date-macos`
 - create delivery date from last task, if not available